Ridhwana/rails/guides/source/active_support_instrumentation.md

 Within the Ruby on Rails framework, there are a number of built-in instrumentation points for common operations.

-Each heading below lists the event name you can subscribe to, explains how the event is triggered, and displays a corresponding example `event.payload` from the subscribed event.
+Each heading below lists the instrumentation event name you can subscribe to, explains how the event is triggered, and displays a corresponding example `event.payload` from the subscribed event.

 To subscribe to a specific event, use [`ActiveSupport::Notifications.subscribe`](https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html#method-c-subscribe).